Sintashta culture: Linguistic identity

-The people of the Sintashta culture are thought to have spoken Proto-Indo-Iranian, the ancestor of the Indo-Iranian language family.
-This identification is based primarily on similarities between sections of the Rig Veda, a religious text which includes ancient Indo-Iranian hymns recorded in Vedic Sanskrit, and the funerary rituals of the Sintashta culture as revealed by archaeology.
-Many cultural similarities with Sintashta have also been detected in the Nordic Bronze Age of Scandinavia.
+Anthony (2007) assumes that probably the people of the Sintashta culture spoke "Common Indo-Iranian".
+This identification is based primarily on similarities between sections of the Rigveda, a religious text which includes ancient Indo-Iranian hymns recorded in Vedic Sanskrit, and the funerary rituals of the Sintashta culture as revealed by archaeology.
+Some cultural similarities to the Sintashta culture have also been found in the Nordic Bronze Age of Scandinavia.

 There is linguistic evidence of interaction between Finno-Ugric and Indo-Iranian languages, showing influences from the Indo-Iranians into the Finno-Ugric culture.

-From the Sintashta culture the Indo-Iranian followed the migrations of the Indo-Iranians to Anatolia, India and Iran.
-From the 9th century BCE onward, Iranian languages also migrated westward with the Scythians back to the Pontic steppe where the proto-Indo-Europeans came from.
+From the Sintashta culture the Indo-Iranian followed the migrations of the Indo-Iranians to Anatolia, the Iranian plateau and the Indian subcontintinent.
+From the 9th century BCE onward, Iranian languages also migrated westward with the Scythians back to the Pontic steppe where the Proto-Indo-Europeans came from.

 Warfare

 The preceding Abashevo culture was already marked by endemic intertribal warfare; intensified by ecological stress and competition for resources in the Sintashta period.
 This drove the construction of fortifications on an unprecedented scale and innovations in military technique such as the invention of the war chariot.
 Increased competition between tribal groups may also explain the extravagant sacrifices seen in Sintashta burials, as rivals sought to outdo one another in acts of conspicuous consumption analogous to the North American potlatch tradition.

 Sintashta artefact types such as spearheads, trilobed arrowheads, chisels, and large shaft-hole axes were taken east.
 Many Sintashta graves are furnished with weapons, although the composite bow associated later with chariotry does not appear.
-Higher-status grave goods include their infamous chariots, as well as axes, mace-heads, spearheads, and cheek-pieces.
+Higher-status grave goods include chariots, as well as axes, mace-heads, spearheads, and cheek-pieces.
 Sintashta sites have produced finds of horn and bone, interpreted as furniture (grips, arrow rests, bow ends, string loops) of bows; there is no indication that the bending parts of these bows included anything other than wood.
 Arrowheads are also found, made of stone or bone rather than metal.
 These arrows are short, 50–70 cm long, and the bows themselves may have been correspondingly short.

 Sintashta culture, and the chariot, are also strongly associated with the ancestors of modern domestic horses, the DOM2 population.
-DOM2 horses originated from the Western Eurasia steppes, especially the lower Volga-Don, but not in Anatolia, during the late fourth and early third millennia BCE.
-Their genes may show selection for easier domestication and stronger backs.
+DOM2 horses originated from the Western Eurasia steppes, especially the lower Volga-Don, but not in Anatolia, during the late fourth and early third millennia BCE, after which the single horse lineage would become the ancestor of nearly all modern horses, due to genes showing selection for easier domestication and stronger backs.